jacobhepkema/scanem_figures/README.md

 # Reproducing figures from the scover manuscript

 This repository contains the scripts and files required to reproduce the figures from the **scover** manuscript.
+If you are looking for the **scover** repository, click [here](https://github.com/jacobhepkema/scover).

 Note: some of the important files for figure generation need to be downloaded from https://scover-figures-data.cog.sanger.ac.uk/browser.html.
 These were uploaded there as the file sizes exceeded the maximum for github files.